dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Step 2 Install the app wrapping tool

-1. From the **Microsoft Intune App Wrapping Tool for iOS** page on the [Microsoft Github page](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios), download the installation file for the app wrapping tool to a Mac computer.
+1. From the **Microsoft Intune App Wrapping Tool for iOS** page on the [Microsoft Github page](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios), download the files for the app wrapping tool to a Mac computer.

 2. You must read the license.txt file which explains the End User License Agreement.
 3. Save the files locally to your Mac computer.